Urachus

-The urachus is a fibrous remnant of the allantois, a canal that drains the urinary bladder of the fetus that joins and runs within the umbilical cord.
+The urachus forms from the distal end of the allantois in the embryo, and develops into a closed cord between the base of the bladder, and the navel.
+It drains the bladder of the fetus that joins and runs within the umbilical cord.
 The fibrous remnant lies in the space of Retzius, between the transverse fascia anteriorly and the peritoneum posteriorly.
+At birth, the urachus develops into the median umbilical ligament.

 Development

 The part of the urogenital sinus related to the bladder and urethra absorbs the ends of the Wolffian ducts and the associated ends of the renal diverticula.
 This gives rise to the trigone of the bladder and part of the prostatic urethra.

 The remainder of this part of the urogenital sinus forms the body of the bladder and part of the prostatic urethra.
 The apex of the bladder stretches and is connected to the umbilicus as a narrow canal.
 This canal is initially open, but later closes as the urachus goes on to definitively form the median umbilical ligament.

 Clinical significance

 Failure of the inside of the urachus to be filled in leaves the urachus open.
 The telltale sign is leakage of urine through the umbilicus.
 This is often managed surgically.
 There are four anatomical causes: